 April 30 is National Day of Fasting and Prayer, proclaimed by President Abraham Lincoln on March 30, 1863.
 So it seemed appropriate to focus on Intermittent Fasting during the month of April.

 Intermittent fasting is an eating pattern where you cycle between periods of eating and fasting.
 “Intermittent” simply means “not continuous.”
 It’s intermittent because the fast is less than 24 hrs.
-Otherwise, 24 hrs or more would be “extended fasting.”
-So you can do Intermittent Fasting every day (every 24-hr period) if you want to because you are breaking the fast for your food window.
-The most simplistic explanation of intermittent fasting is nothing (except water) between supper and breakfast.
-No bedtime snacking!
+Otherwise, 24 hrs. or more would be “extended fasting.”
+So you can do Intermittent Fasting every day (every 24-hr. period) if you want to because you are breaking your overnight fast.

 For several years, diabetes nutritionists were recommending eating six small meals a day with the rationale that this practice would keep the blood sugars stable.
 The reality is that eating that often keeps the digestive organs—including the pancreas—working overtime without a rest!
 It’s such a relief to know that current nutrition science recommends 3-5 hours between meals and no snacks in between meals.
 The last meal of the day should be 3-5 hours before bedtime.

 Intermittent Fasting, as described by Dr. Jason Fung, a Canadian nephrologist, means, at its most simplistic, eating or drinking NOTHING (except plain water) between supper and breakfast.
 The “entry level” Intermittent Fasting might be 12:12—a 12-hour eating “window” and a 12-hour fasting window, such as ending supper at 6 p.m. and starting breakfast at 6 a.m. the next day.